S.1094 - Department of Veterans Affairs Accountability and Whistleblower Protection Act of 2017115th Congress (2017-2018)

 Department of Veterans Affairs Accountability and Whistleblower Protection Act of 2017

-The VA shall develop criteria to promote supervisory protection of whistle-blowers and provide supervisors with related training.
+The VA shall develop supervisory performance criteria that include whistle-blower protection and provide employees with whistle-blower disclosure and merit system protection training.

-The bill revises VA authority to remove certain employees or senior executives for reasons of misconduct or performance, including by permitting such individuals to be demoted or suspended.
+(Sec.
+201) The bill revises VA authority to remove certain employees or senior executives for reasons of misconduct or performance, including to permit such individuals to be reprimanded or suspended.

-The VA: (1) shall reduce the federal annuity of a removed individual who is convicted of a felony that influenced his or her performance while employed in such position, and (2) may reduce the federal annuity of a retired individual who was convicted of such a felony but who left the VA before final action was taken.
+(Sec.
+203) The VA shall reduce the federal annuity of an individual removed from the SES who is convicted of a felony that influenced his or her performance while employed in such position.
+The VA may reduce the federal annuity of an individual who was convicted of such a felony and was subject to removal or transfer from the SES but who left the VA before final action was taken.
+The bill provides for appeals to the Office of Personnel Management.

-The VA may recoup an award, a bonus, or relocation expenses paid to an employee under specified circumstances.
+(Sec.
+204) The VA may recoup an award, a bonus, or relocation expenses paid to a VA employee under specified circumstances.

-The bill revises time periods for adverse action reviews with respect to physicians, dentists, podiatrists, chiropractors, optometrists, registered nurses, physician assistants, and expanded-function dental auxiliaries.
+(Sec.
+208) The bill revises time periods for adverse action reviews for physicians, dentists, podiatrists, chiropractors, optometrists, registered nurses, physician assistants, and expanded-function dental auxiliaries.